The Need for Controlling & Quantifying Variation

 Engineering applications are complex and several factors are likely to have an impact on most processes.
 Engineers need to know which factors are influential in their applications.
-In order to manufacture robust products, they also need to evaluate how important they are and optimise their settings.
+In order to manufacture robust products, they also need to evaluate how important they are and optimize their settings.

 Screening & Optimisation Experimental Designs